 Cerebral invigoration is the forerunner here, lasting for a full 20 minutes before warm body relaxation sensations begin to creep in on the downslope of the effects.
 I’d say this is a suitable strain for just about any time of the day: morning, afternoon, evening, night, or anything in between.
 Though this wouldn’t be a “desert island” strain for me in the smell and taste department by any means, I think I could get by if I only had GSC to smoke – and maybe that’s one of the main reasons this is such a popular strain – its versatility.
 There are few strains that I find suitable for use at all times of the day and night, but GSC is one of those rare genetic wonders.
 For this reason, I believe it’s an outstanding medicinal strain.

 I do tend to feel a bit sleepy on the comedown of GSC if I medicate with a large amount, but not really enough to warrant a full couchlock.
 I’d say this cut might be slightly sativa-dominant in effects, as there seems to be more cerebral uplift than anything else.

 GSC is a good staple to have around.
 And if I can consistently find the batches that taste like fresh cookies, it’d be that much better.

 I’m definitely no medical doctor, so please take the preceding conditions only as my own personal observations from using this strain and having experience with a multitude of different cannabis strains.
 Everybody is different, and every body reacts differently to various medications.

-Overall, I would best describe GSC as a “very good” hybrid strain from Trulieve.
+Overall, I would best describe GSC as a “slightly above average” hybrid strain from Trulieve.